tubiz/woo-rave/README.md

 You can sign up for a Flutterwave merchant account [here](https://flutterwave.com)

-WooCommerce Flutterwave payment gateway plugin allows you to accept payment on your WooCommerce store through multiple payment channels via Flutterwave
+Flutterwave Payment Gateway for WooCommerce plugin allows you to accept payment on your WooCommerce store through multiple payment channels via Flutterwave

-With the WooCommerce Flutterwave Payment Gateway plugin, you will be able to accept on your online store via the payment channels below:
+With the Flutterwave Payment Gateway for WooCommerce plugin, you will be able to accept on your online store via the payment channels below:

 * __Cards__
 * __Bank Accounts__